 3. Look for cmd.exe in the System32 directory.

-If the File Explorer method doesn’t work for you, try the next method.
+If the File Explorer method doesn’t work for you, try the next one.

 2. Launch CMD from Task Manager with Admin Privileges